 Frankfurt School of Finance & Management

 Frankfurt School of Finance & Management gGmbH (Frankfurt School) is a leading private business school based in Frankfurt am Main.
 In education, research and advisory Frankfurt School covers economics, management, finance and banking.
-With 50 members, its faculty is one of the leading economics faculties in Germany.
+With more than 65 members, its faculty is one of the leading economics faculties in Germany.
 Frankfurt School is part of a global network of about 100 partner universities and business schools.
 It hosts offices in Nairobi, Istanbul, Sao Paolo, Beijing and Pune.
 The faculty offers professional and executive education as well as university degree programmes and has full degree awarding power.
-The Centre is a sister department of Frankfurt School’s International Advisory Services (IAS) department.
+The FS-UNEP Centre is a sister department of Frankfurt School’s International Advisory Services (IAS) department.
 IAS experts manage consulting and training projects on finance in emerging and developing countries, disseminating sustainable international business practices through education, research, training and advisory services.
-IAS’ man date is to build up and strengthen institutional capacities in the financial sectors of these countries.
+IAS’ mandate is to build up and strengthen institutional capacities in the financial sectors of these countries.